Academic Bio

 2020.
 SNSF Ambizione Grant – 48 months

-The Effects of Income Inequality on Psychological Functioning
+The Effects of Inequality on Psychological Functioning

 2020.
-SNSF Spark Grant – 12 months (extended)
+SNSF Spark Grant – 12 months

-Advancing Psychology of Social Class
+Advancing the Psychology of Social Class

 2015.
 UNIL/CHUV Mobility – 18 months